Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Comfort food

 Packing comfort food is like packing toilet tissues.
-If I want to hit the ground running, I like knowing I have some bags of snacks from home that will get me through the day.
+If I want to hit the ground running, I like knowing I have snacks from home that will get me through the day.

 Bringing some comfort food is also a good idea if you tend to get homesick when you travel.